This calculator will work out your dividend tax liability for the 2021/22 tax year.

 2021-22 Salary & Dividend Tax Calculator

-Calculator Notes
+Calculator scope

-- To keep the calcuations as simple as possible, you can only enter salary and dividend amounts, and no further sources of income.
+To keep the calculations as simple as possible, you can only enter salary and dividend amounts, and no further sources of income.
 If you do have other income streams, such as rental or investment income, let your accountant know, and they should be able to provide a personalised tax illustration.

-- The dividend tax rates for 2021/22 tax year are: 7.5% (basic), 32.5% (higher) and 38.1% (additional).
+The dividend tax rates for 2021/22 tax year are: 7.5% (basic), 32.5% (higher) and 38.1% (additional).
 See the table below.

 Tax Band | 2021/22 Income | Tax Rate |